 By doing this, leaders have found that many aspects of their operations have significantly improved.
 Caring for your team and their development in your company will create long-lasting relationships and employee satisfaction.

-But to be able to build a healthy work culture we first need to understand what it is and how it can impact a business.
+But to be able to achieve this, we first need to understand what it is and how it can impact a business.

 What is work culture

 According to MSG, work culture also known as work atmosphere is the ideologies and principles of an organization as well as the beliefs thought processes, and attitudes of employees.

 Work culture is the mentality of the employees that further decides the environment of the organization.
 A business is said to have a healthy work culture when employee satisfaction is high and employees adhere to company guidelines.

 To ensure your business has a healthy work culture you should implement strategies focused on team building and collaboration this way even the most introverted member of the team feels united with the rest of the team members.

 Why should employers care about work culture

 Work culture says a lot about a business.
 A study by Glassdoor shows that 77% of respondents would consider a company’s culture before applying for a job.
 This same study shows that millenials are more likely to care about work culture than salary.